marijanbrvar/Leaderboard/README.md

 # Project Leaderboard: setup project

-> In this activity I will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-Here I should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
-In following activities, I will consume the Leaderboard API using JavaScript async and await and add some styling.
+> In this activity, I will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
+Here I should develop a first working version of the app following a wireframe, but without styling - focus on functionality.
+I will consume the Leaderboard API using JavaScript async and await and add some styling in the following activities.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With